Accelerated procedure

 The defining characteristics of the DFT procedure were speed and detention throughout the decision process.
 The criteria for being routed into the DFT only required that the case was considered after the screening interview to be capable of being decided quickly and that the asylum seeker was not excluded from the DFT.

 The DFT has not been reinstated nor abandoned.
-The final ‘nail in the coffin’ leading to the suspension was the appeals part of the process.[13]
-The Ministry of Justice consulted on the Tribunal Procedure Rules for the DFT in autumn 2016 proposing that new rules be laid to enable these expedited appeals to comply with the law.[14]
-Plans were then outlined in April 2017,[15] but the new procedure has not yet been approved by the Tribunal Procedure Committee.
-No new developments have taken place since then.
+The final ‘nail in the coffin’ leading to the suspension was the appeals part of the process.[14]
+The Ministry of Justice consulted on the Tribunal Procedure Rules for the DFT in autumn 2016 proposing that new rules be laid to enable these expedited appeals to comply with the law.[15]
+Plans were then outlined in April 2017,[16] but the new procedure has not yet been approved by the Tribunal Procedure Committee.
+For further information about this procedure, see previous updates to this Country report.

 Personal interview